Pitching, Rate, and Style Guide

 By accepting a commission from Pellicle you agree to the following terms and conditions:

-When a commission is offered, a word count and subsequent rate will be agreed by the commissioning editor on submission of the brief.
-Our house style is intended to be snappy and engaging, as such excessively long drafts in excess of the agreed upon word count may be rejected by the editor on submission.
-Copy must be properly proofed and spell checked, and will be rejected if they contain multiple typos and/or grammatical errors.
+When a commission is offered, a word count and subsequent rate will be agreed with the commissioning editor on submission of the brief.
+Our house style is intended to be snappy and engaging, as such overly long drafts in excess of the agreed-upon word count may be rejected by the editor on submission.
+Copy must be properly proofed and spell-checked, and will be rejected if it contains multiple typos and/or grammatical errors.

 Drafts will typically be subject to two or three rounds of edits.
 You will work with an individual member of our editorial team who is typically assigned on submission.
 If you would really like to work with a specific member of our team, please request this when turning in your draft.